Planck 2015 results. XVIII. Background geometry & topology: Methods

 Because general searches for matched circles are computationally very intensive, we restrict our analysis to a search for pairs of circles centred around antipodal points, so called back-to-back circles.
 The maps are also downgraded as described in Sect.~\ref{sub:data}.
 This increases the signal-to-noise ratio and greatly speeds up the computations required, but with no significant loss of discriminatory power.
 Regions most contaminated by Galactic foreground were removed from the analysis using the common temperature or polarization mask.
 More details on the numerical implementation of the algorithm can be found in \citet{bielewicz2011} and \citet{bielewicz2012}.

 To draw any conclusions from an analysis based on the statistic $S_{\rm max}^{\pm}(\alpha)$, it is very important to correctly estimate the threshold for a statistically significant match of circle pairs.
-We used 300 Monte Carlo simulations of CMB maps, described in detail in Sect.~\ref{sec:applic_simulations}, to establish the threshold such that fewer than 1\,\% of simulations would yield a false event.
+We used 300 Monte Carlo simulations of the \Planck\ \smica\ maps processed in the same way as the data to establish the threshold such that fewer than 1\,\% of simulations would yield a false event.
 Note that we perform the entire analysis, including the final statistical calibration, separately for temperature and polarization.